zkparty/setup-mpc-ui/client/src/test_log.md

   + Close page while WAITING.
 Stay away for > x minutes.
 No subsequent WAITING contributor.
 Record should be left and allow re-use.
     ** Passes **
 * RUNNING contributor:
   + Start RUNNING, then close page.
 Wait y minutes (y depends on cct size).
+Subsequent waiting contributor.
 Should be INVALIDATED.
-    **
   + Start RUNNING, then close page.
+Wait y minutes (y depends on cct size).
+No subsequent waiting contributor.
+Should be left RUNNING.
+  + Start RUNNING, then close page.
 Return in < y minutes.
 Expect: Skip cct.
 Contrib should be INVALIDATED after y minutes.
+  + Start RUNNING on slow machine (expected to take longer than the max allowed).
+No subsequent waiting contributor.
+Should be allowed to complete.
+  + Start RUNNING on slow machine.
+Subsequent waiting contributor.
+Expect: Set to INVALIDATED after max seconds; Status should not be updated to COMPLETE when it finally finishes.